sgdevmane/interview-guide/markdowns/ngrx/ngrx-questions.md

 ---

-## NgRx Enterprise Patterns

-### Q20: What are the best practices and patterns for implementing NgRx in large-scale enterprise applications?
+### Q25: What are the best practices and patterns for implementing NgRx in large-scale enterprise applications?

 **Answer:**
 Enterprise NgRx applications require sophisticated patterns for scalability, maintainability, team collaboration, and performance optimization.